NeginHeiran/PUMA-Control/README.md

 ## Trajectory Planning

-Desired trajectories for the robot joint angles are generated.
+Desired trajectories for the robot joint angles are generated (Joint Space).
 The primary method involves assuming the initial and final position, velocity, and acceleration between time 0 to 5 seconds.
 Specific initial/final conditions are defined for `theta1`, `theta2`, and `theta3`.
 This yields polynomial trajectory equations.
 An M-file named `trajectoryPlanning` is mentioned to obtain the trajectory.
 * You can change the trajectory planning scenario on your own through the trajectory planning MATLAB code and the reflection in Simulink.

 ## Simulation Environment